Kirkwall: Demography

 The population of Kirkwall is continuously on the rise.
-The population rose from 6,205 in 2001 to 9,293 in 2011 to reach an estimated 10,020 in 2020.
+The population rose from 6,205 in 2001 to 9,293 in 2011, before eventually having a population of 7,390 in 2022.
+It had previously been estimated to have 10,020 in mid-2020.

 Economy

 Kirkwall harbour with nearly 1 km of quay edge is the second commercial hub for Orkney after Hatston.
 There is a Marina, and support for fishing and dive vessels.
 After extensive work on harbour facilities, the town has become a popular cruise ship stop, with several ships arriving each week in the season.
 This has added to the prosperity of the town and allowed a thriving sector of independently owned shops.
 Each year now, approx 140 cruise ships visit Kirkwall and Stromness.

 Weaving in Orkney took place from Viking times, with John Sclater & Co involved in Tweed production in Kirkwall in the 1970s.
 They used the brand names Norsaga and Jarltex.